GCUAudio/StereoPanner/README.md

 # StereoPanner
-A JUCE audio plugin that implements two different stereo panning algorithms.
-Used as part of the Advanced Audio Processing module at GCU.
+A JUCE audio plugin that implements two different stereo panning algorithms: linear and constant power.
+This is used as part of the Advanced Audio Processing module at GCU.